intel/workload-services-framework/doc/ctest.md

 ```
 *_dummy_pi:
     SCALE: 3000

 ```

 where `*_dummy_pi` specifies the test case name.
 You can use `*` to specify a wildcard match.
 The subsection underneath specifies the configuration variables and values.
 Any parameters specified in each test case [`validate.sh`](validate.md) can be overwritten.

-Use with caution as overwritting configuration parameters may lead to invalid parameter combinations.
+Use with caution as overwriting configuration parameters may lead to invalid parameter combinations.

 ### Benchmark Scripts

 A set of utility scripts are linked under your workload build directory to make it easy for workload benchmark activities.

+#### `ctest.sh`

 - **`ctest.sh`**: This is an extended ctest script extending the following features, besides what ctest supports: